truenas/documentation/content/SCALE/SCALECLIReference/_index.md

 {{< /hint >}}

 To enter a namespace or command, begin typing the name.
 The CLI displays an autofill list that begins with the letter typed and is available in that part of the CLI.
-Press the <kbd>down arrow</kbd> to select the name of the command or namespace.
+Press the <kbd>down arrow</kbd> or <kbd>Tab</kbd> to select the name of the command or namespace.
 For example, the autofill list at the main CLI prompt includes only the parent namespaces that begin with the letter typed.

 ![CLIAutofillList](/images/SCALE/CLI/CLIAutofillList.png "CLI Autofill List Example")